dani2442/dani2442.github.io/content/posts/torax/index.md

 I think there are 3 major milestones remaining for humanity and one of them is *clean and abundant energy*.
 Fusion energy has the potential to provide a nearly limitless source of clean energy by replicating the processes that power the sun.
 However, achieving controlled fusion reactions on Earth has proven to be a formidable and very challenging task.

-Recently, I saw thatDeepMind has made significant strides in this area by developing advanced AI models to optimize the control of tokamak reactors [[3]](#references).
+Recently, I saw that DeepMind has made significant strides in this area by using RL to optimize the control of tokamak reactors [[3]](#references).
 I read the associated paper and code and I wanted to summarize what I learned about the underlying mathematics and code behind the scenes.

 The idea is to simulate plasma inside a tokamak reactor (a toroidal chamber or doughnut-shaped device).
 The equations governing the behavior of the plasma are 4 Heat/Diffufions-based equations (Parabolic PDEs) in 1D.

 $$ \frac{\partial u}{\partial t} = \nabla \cdot (D \nabla u) + \text{Sources} $$

-The interesting thing is we use toroidal flux coordinates, which simplifies the complex 3D geometry of the tokamak into a 1D radial coordinate system based on magnetic flux surfaces.
+The interesting thing is that by using toroidal flux coordinates, the complex 3D geometry of the tokamak is simplified into a 1D radial coordinate system based on magnetic flux surfaces.

 ![alt text](tokamak.png)